Unilever Gets Serious About the Fake News Crisis

 Whether we like it or not, we are all in the midst of an unprecedented ‘fake news’ era.
-Shifting cultural and political tides have given rise to divisiveness, controversy, and false reporting on the social media landscapes we all love to hate and hate to love.
+Shifting cultural and political tides have given rise to divisiveness and false reporting on the social media landscapes.

 Trust is down, morale is low, and our faith in both branded and unbranded social media content is dwindling.
-It’s no surprise that the minds behind some of the world’s top advertising companies have started to fight back against the surge of false and misleading content shared on social media platforms.
+The world’s top advertising companies have started to fight against the surge of misleading content shared on social media.

 Just yesterday, Keith Weed, chief marketing head for Unilever, the world’s second largest advertiser, threatened to pull marketing spending from platforms that failed to take a stand against fake news and misleading content.

-Later today, Weed will deliver a formal warning at an advertising conference to tech companies that have failed to take steps to combat fake and destructive content polluting social media platforms.
-This new-found, no-nonsense approach from the marketing boss is correlated to foreign election meddling perpetuated by fake Russian accounts during the 2016 U.S. election season.
+Later today, Weed will deliver a formal warning at an advertising conference to tech companies.
+His statement calls out those that have failed to take steps to combat fake content polluting social media.
+This new-found approach from the marketing boss is correlated to foreign election meddling.
+Primarily perpetuated by fake Russian accounts during the 2016 U.S. election season.

 Facebook, Google and Twitter have all come under fire for allowing fake political stories and bots to spread like wildfire across their platforms.
 Google is currently trying to clean house by cutting out the number of inaccurate news stories that pop up on the search engine results.

 Facebook CEO Mark Zuckerberg has not taken the criticism lightly and, after months of pressure, he rang in 2018 with a firm acknowledgement that Facebook is not the same social network it used to be.
-As a way to curb ‘fake news’ and promote meaningful engagement, he stated in a blog post that he would spend the new year working diligently to repair the company’s reputation.
+To promote meaningful engagement, he stated in a blog post that there would be changes to the site.
+He would be working diligently to repair the company’s reputation.

 Shortly after this initial statement, Zuckerberg made another announcement in January that shook up the marketing world.
 Facebook users would start seeing more content from their friends and families and less public content from brands, businesses, and media.
 Zuckerberg mentioned that any branded content they would see would be of high quality and promote meaningful engagement.